sparcedge/any-viz/README.md

 So, just load your browser and navigate to the server and port on which it's listening.

 ## Configuration

+A default [configuration file](resources/config.json) is supplied which you can tune to your needs.
+This is what it looks like for reference:

 ```sh
 {
   "mode": "dev", // dev, prod